Why Chiropractic Care Is Essential in Sports Physicals

 - A postural exam

-- A cervical and lumbar spinal range of motion exam
+- A cervical (neck) and lumbar (back) spinal range of motion exam

-- A foot exam looking for imbalances that can lead to knee and back pain
+- A foot exam that looks for imbalances that can lead to knee and back pain

 - Spinal orthopedic testing

-- A sensory exam, checking your nerve endings for sensitivity to pain and light touch
+- A sensory exam that checks nerve endings for sensitivity to pain and light touch

 - Deep tendon reflexes of the upper and lower extremity